About Ogden Water Local Nature Reserve

 The total area of the estate is only some 60 hectares, however exploration of the moors and fells beyond is both easy and encouraged.

-Ogden has a small car park, picnic areas, a classroom for visiting schools and groups, a visitor centre is open everyday, and of course public toilets.
+Ogden has a small car park, picnic areas, a classroom for visiting schools and groups, a small visitor centre which is re-opening soon, and of course public toilets.